MARLON MATTHEW BLACKWELL, FAIA (1956-)

 2014 - The Robert Srygley Pool House, 3760 East Embry Drive, Fayetteville AR.
 945 sf.

 2016 - aka Graphic House, 830 ??, Fayetteville AR.
-2598sf.
-Designed with Meryati Johari Blackwell (who also did interior design), Bradford Payne.
+2595 sf.
 Won a 2017 AIA National Award.
-Built by Michael Ames / Stronghold NWA; civil, Bates and Associates; structural, Myers-Beatty; landscape, Carl Smith; photos by Timothy Hursley.
+Built by Michael Ames / Stronghold NWA; civil engineering, Bates and Associates; structural, Myers-Beatty; landscape design, Carl Smith; photos by Timothy Hursley.

 Sources include: Architectural Record.